-Our testers liked the Arc'teryx Fortrez Hoody, and it came very close in scoring to our award winners.
-It's relatively warm for its weight, and it's the only model we tested that's made with extra water repellency and wind protection in mind.
+Our testers like the Arc'teryx Fortrez Hoody, and it scored similarly to some of our award winners.
+It's relatively warm for its weight, and it's the only model we tested made with water repellency and wind protection in mind.
 This fleece is loaded with unique features and is a high-performing piece, but overall it's just a little too specialized.
 If you ice or alpine climb, you'll want one of these, but otherwise the extra features are probably not worth the extra price you'll pay for them.
 If you need a layer for aerobic activities in cold weather, check out the Outdoor Research Deviator Hoody.

 Arc'teryx Fortrez Hoody - Women's Review

 Compare prices at 4 resellers Pros: Balaclava hood with neck gaiter, good wind and water protection for a fleece

 Cons: Not very breathable, expensive

 Compare to Similar Products

 Our Analysis and Test Results

 The Arc'teryx Fortrez Hoody is made with Polartec Power Stretch fleece (88% polyester, 12% elastane) with "Hardface Technology."
 This treatment creates a smooth outer surface that is still flexible but causes water to bead up and is supposed to help block the wind.
 It has a balaclava style hood with optional neck and face gaiter, two hand warmer pockets and an arm pocket, and flat seams.

 The Fortrez Hoody is fairly warm for a light fleece jacket.
 The "Hardface Technology" helps block the wind from stripping away your warmth, as does the balaclava hood.
 However, it's not the right layer for sedentary pursuits in cold weather, and we wished we had another jacket to throw on top of it as a belay jacket on cold days.